-- A. Home occupations, including businesses which rely upon attraction of the general public (.e.g. retail sales) are permitted as Special Uses in certain districts, provided they do not detract from the residential character, appearance (handicapped access notwithstanding), or make-up of the neighborhood in which the business is located.
+- A. Home occupations, including businesses which rely upon attraction of the general public (.e.g. retail sales) are permitted as Principal Permitted Uses in certain districts, provided they do not detract from the residential character, appearance (handicapped access notwithstanding), or makeup of the neighborhood in which the business is located.
 Because of the need these types of businesses may have for advertising and display, and the unpredictability of traffic generation, owners of such businesses must be very cautious about how they operate their business to ensure they do not adversely impact the surrounding neighborhood.
 The following factors shall be used to determine if a home occupation will comply with or is in violation of this Law.
-The determination can be made on any one, or a combination, of these factors and shall be made by the Building Inspector. - 1.
+The determination can be made on any one, or a combination, of these factors and shall be made by the Building Inspector.
+Should the Building Inspector determine any one or a combination of these factors may effect the neighborhood, the request shall go to the Planning Board for Permitted Use with Planning Board Approval. - 1.
 Extent of the business whether or not the residential use is still the primary use of the property.
 Factors that shall be used to determine the primary use of the property shall include, but are not limited to, the area of the property used for the business and the amount of time the business is operated on a daily basis.
 Employees on-site shall be limited to two (2) other than immediate family members. - 2.
 Appearance from an adjacent street whether or not the use of the property as a business is distinguishable from an adjacent street.
 Except for a non-illuminated, permanent identification sign no larger than six (6) square feet in size attached to the principal structure and occasional deliveries, there shall be nothing that occurs on the property that can be observed from adjacent streets that make it readily apparent that a business is being operated on the premises.
 In cases where the principal structure is obscured from the street, or the structure is setback more than fifty (50) feet from the property line, a non-illuminated ground sign not to exceed twelve (12) square feet may be used.
 Factors for evaluating this standard shall be that the residential dwelling not be altered to changes its residential appearance, and no activity related to the conduct of the home occupation shall be permitted to occur in such a manner as to be obtrusive to the neighborhood, attract attention to the business or adversely impact the residential character of the neighborhood. - 3.
 Impact on the neighborhood whether or not the business activity is causing a nuisance to surrounding property owners, is adversely impacting the peace, health, or safety of neighborhood residents, and/or is causing a deviation from the residential character of the neighborhood.
 Factors for evaluating this standard shall be: - a.
 Traffic whether or not the business is generating traffic that is excessive and/or detrimental to the neighborhood.
 A home occupation will be allowed to generate no greater than twenty-five (25) vehicle trips per day, based on estimates provided by the Institute of Transportation Engineers.
 However, based on the characteristics of a specific neighborhood, these amounts may be lowered or raised, at the discretion of the Planning Board.
 The factors which shall be used for such a determination include, but are not limited to, pertinent characteristics of the neighborhood such as width of properties, width of the streets, hills, curves, and the number of children present.